Health, Safety, & Wellness

 2nd level in the Behavioral Intervention Team System

 The CARE Team addresses upper level student concerns.
 The Team’s main function is to provide students that are navigating significant challenges with the support and resources available to them to help them be safe, well, and academically successful.
-The CARE Team is a group of committed professionals with representation from Student Affairs, Academic Affairs (opens in a new tab), Business Affairs (opens in a new tab), and Enrollment Management (opens in a new tab).
+The CARE Team is a group of committed professionals with representation from Student Affairs, Academic Affairs (opens in a new tab), Finance and Operations(opens in a new tab), and Enrollment Management (opens in a new tab).
 For additonal resources about CARE, see Case Management (opens in a new tab) and the Office of the Dean of Students (opens in a new tab).

 Threat Assessment Team